BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 <a name="open_account_add_funds"></a>
 ### Add Funds ###

-Third, it order to purchase the Tango Card through the Tango Card API, there must be funds within your Tango Card account.
+Third, in order to purchase the Tango Card through the Tango Card API, there must be funds within your Tango Card account.

 Fund your account here either by 'wire transfer', 'check', or 'credit card': <a href="https://www.tangocard.com/user/addfunds" target="_blank">Add Funds</a>